 The ``scotogenic'' mechanism, originally proposed in \cite{Ma:2006km}, remains one of the simplest and most elegant approaches to establish a possible connection between the DM and neutrino mass generation.
 The hallmark of the scotogenic framework is the loop-level generation of neutrino masses through ``dark sector" particles running in the loop as shown in Fig.~\ref{fig:UVloop}, with the lightest dark sector particle being the DM.
 The scotogenic mechanism and its variants have received much attention in recent times~\cite{Ma:2008cu,Hirsch:2013ola,Merle:2016scw,Diaz:2016udz,Choubey:2017yyn,Bonilla:2018ynb,CentellesChulia:2019gic,Srivastava:2019xhh,CentellesChulia:2019xky,Restrepo:2019ilz,Avila:2019hhv, Kang:2019sab,Leite:2019grf,Borah:2019aeq,CarcamoHernandez:2020ehn,Leite:2020bnb,Leite:2020wjl}.
 However, it is worth pointing out here that the canonical scotogenic model~\cite{Ma:2006km} requires an \textit{ad-hoc} $\mathcal{Z}_2$ symmetry, as shown in Fig.~\ref{fig:UVloop}, to ensure the stability of DM.
 The various variants of the scotogenic model known in the literature, also require a new symmetry to ensure the stability of the DM.
 Furthermore, like other neutrino mass mechanisms, it also fails to explain the flavor structure of the lepton sector or the presence of two different mass scales in neutrino oscillations.

 Recently, in~\cite{Rojas:2018wym}, an attempt has been made to successfully explain the origin of the two mass-squared differences observed in neutrino oscillation data while preserving the main features of the scotogenic model.
-This is achieved through a ``hybrid mass mechanism'' which is usually referred to as the ``scoto-seesaw'' mechanism where the atmospheric scale arises from the tree-level seesaw, whereas the solar scale has a radiative scotogenic origin~\cite{Rojas:2018wym,Barreiros:2020gxu,Mandal:2021yph,Barreiros:2022aqu, Ganguly:2023jml,Ganguly:2022qxj,VanDong:2023xbd,Leite:2023gzl,Kumar:2023moh}.
+This is achieved through a ``hybrid mass mechanism'' which is usually referred to as the ``scoto-seesaw'' mechanism\footnote{Note that the mass hierarchy among neutrinos is milder compared to that among different generations of other SM fermions.
+However, since $\frac{\Delta m^2_{\rm{sol}}}{\Delta m^2_{\rm{atm}}} \, \approx 10^{-2}$, this difference can have a natural explanation in terms of a hybrid mass generation mechanism such as ``scoto-seesaw".} where the atmospheric scale arises from the tree-level seesaw, whereas the solar scale has a radiative scotogenic origin~\cite{Rojas:2018wym,Barreiros:2020gxu,Mandal:2021yph,Barreiros:2022aqu, Ganguly:2023jml,Ganguly:2022qxj,VanDong:2023xbd,Leite:2023gzl,Kumar:2023moh}.
 However, scoto-seesaw like other neutrino mass mechanisms, still requires the addition of a flavor symmetry to explain the leptonic mixing pattern~\cite{Barreiros:2020gxu,Barreiros:2022aqu,Kumar:2023moh}.
 In summary, usually, even the most simple and elegant BSM models require the addition of at least a new dark as well as a flavor symmetry, along with the associated expansion of the BSM particle content, to account for DM and to explain neutrino mass and flavor structure.